npham49/global-hackathon-v1/README.md

 - **AI Probing**: The agent can ask follow-up questions to gather more detailed responses
 - **Manager Dashboard**: Create and manage surveys, generate access tokens, and view submissions.

+### CI/CD

+This repository uses Vercel for continuous deployment.
+Every push to the main branch triggers a new deployment, ensuring that the latest features and fixes are always live.
+All pushes to other branches create preview deployments for testing.

+### Leftover bugs:

+- Sometimes the voice agent may misinterpret responses, leading to incorrect data capture.
+- Sometimes the voice agent will not submit? so you have to press the button manually.
+- The UI could use more polish and better responsiveness on mobile devices.
+- More comprehensive error handling and user feedback mechanisms are needed.
+- Tests are missing.

 ### How to run locally

 #### Prerequisites